Bulgarian Orthodox Church tells faithful to pray at home to curb coronavirus

 Churches are being regularly disinfected.

-The Orthodox Church in neighbouring Greece has also decided to keep churches open for individual prayers.
+The Orthodox Church in neighboring Greece has also decided to keep churches open for individual prayers.